Spreadbet, CFD, FX Risk Warning

 Each Spread Bet and CFD can involve different levels of risk and, when deciding whether to trade in such instruments, you should be aware of the following points:

 1. Trading in Spread Bets and CFDs carries a high degree of risk.
-The gearing (leverage) used when trading Spread Bets and CFDs means that while a small initial margin payment may be required to open a Spread Bet and CFD position this can potentially lead to large losses, possibly significantly greater than the sums originally deposited by you.
+The gearing (leverage) used when trading Spread Bets and CFDs means that while a small initial margin payment may be required to open a Spread Bet and CFD position this can potentially lead to large losses, possibly all the sums originally deposited by you.
 The nature of this gearing means that a relatively small movement in the price of the market in which you have a position can lead to a significant movement in the value of your trade.
 This can result in large losses.

 2. Spread Bets and CFDs offered by us are off-exchange derivatives (commonly called OTC derivatives).
 This can involve greater risk than an on-exchange derivative as you are only able to open and close your positions with us and you will be unable to close a position with that you have opened us with a third party.
 This means that, should you be unable to access our trading platforms, you may be exposed to large losses.